CYROX

 Mechanism of Action

-Roxithromycin is a semi synthetic long acting macrolide antibiotic.
-It binds to the 50S sub unit of bacterial ribosome and inhibits translocation.ie: they interfere with the transfer of the newly formed peptide chain from the A site to the P site and fails to expose the A site .So that A site is unable to bind with the next aminoacyl t RNA complex.
-This leads to premature termination of amino acid chain and there by inhibits protein synthesis.
+Roxithromycin is a semi-synthetic long-acting macrolide antibiotic.
+It binds to the 50S subunit of the bacterial ribosome and inhibits translocation.
+They interfere with the transfer of the newly formed peptide chain from the A site to the P site and fail to uncover the A site because this site is unable to bind with the aminoacyl T RNA complex.
+This leads to premature termination of the amino acid chain and inhibits protein synthesis.

 Onset Of Action 1 – 2 hours

 1. Nausea 2.
 Vomiting 3.
-Diarrhoea 4.
+Diarrhea 4.
 Epigastric pain 5.
 Fever 6.
 Rash 7.
 Urticaria 8.
 Increase in liver enzyme concentrations

-1. Hypersensitivity to Roxithromycin and other macrolide 2.
+1. Hypersensitivity to Roxithromycin and other macrolides 2.
 Use of ergotamine type compound along with Roxithromycin

 Pregnancy